 However, as the club rarely have to wear their second strip, there is even less call for a ‘proper’ third outfit and so they tend to have a special yellow and black uniform worn in domestic and European cup competitions.

-Obviously, Bayern Munich and adidas are intrinsically linked but, given that they had Nike kits for 15 years in total between 1990 and 2009, and now clad in Puma since 2012, it’s easy to forget that, once upon a time, Borussia Dortmund wore the three stripes too – like most German sides did.
+Obviously, Bayern Munich and adidas are intrinsically linked but, given that they had Nike kits for 15 years in total between 1990 and 2009, and are now clad in Puma since 2012, it’s easy to forget that, once upon a time, Dortmund wore adidas, too – like most German sides did.

 From 1974-90, die Schwarzgelben carried the three stripes on a variety of designs (with the occasional shirt made by adidas’s sub-brand Erima).
 For much of that period, red – usually the colour of Bayern Munich – was favoured as an away choice, and also like Bayern, there was a high level of promiscuity as regard the style of shirts.

 In June of 1989, both clubs wore a new adidas style, each for only one game, but it was a design which was to become more common.

 On June 13, Bayern took on Italian side Triestina and took to the field in white shirts with red and blue bars on the sleeves, like a truncated version of the West Germany 1988-92 style.

 While crestless Bayern shirts were more the rule than the exception during the 1980s, this one was also notable in that it didn’t have an adidas logo.

 Eleven days later, Dortmund were up against Werder Bremen in the final of the domestic DFB-Pokal (German Cup).

 For much of the 1988-89 season, Dortmund wore a yellow version of the template used by the Netherlands in winning Euro 88, but for the decider adidas provided them with the same new design – this time they included a small logo, with the trefoil and wordmark on the same line.